tillitis/tkey-ssh-agent/README.md

 There is also a Work In Progress Debian/Ubuntu package which can be build using the script `debian/build-pkg.sh`.

+### Disabling touch requirement

+The signer app normally requires the USB stick to be physically touched for signing to complete.
+For special purposes it can be compiled with this requirement removed, by setting the environment variable `TKEY_SIGNER_APP_NO_TOUCH` to some value when building.
+Example: `make TKEY_SIGNER_APP_NO_TOUCH=yesplease`.

+The host apps will also stop displaying this requirement.
+Of course this changes the signer app binary and as a consequence the derived private key and identity will change.

 ## The random app and runrandom host program